Ahmed-Debieky/-Apple-Stock-Analysis-Q2-2025-Forecast-Based-on-Financial-Data/README.md

 🔄 workflow included:
-1. Conducting research to study and understand the financial and market factors affecting Apple’s stock price
+- Conducting research to study and understand the financial, market, and global economic factors affecting Apple’s stock price
+- Analyzing the historical impact of major economic events and crises on Apple’s performance and the Nasdaq 100 index
-2. Collecting relevant data, including revenue, net income, EPS, stock price, and Nasdaq 100
+- Collecting relevant data, including revenue, net income, EPS, stock price, and Nasdaq 100
-3. Analyzing the data to uncover trends, patterns, and correlations between financial indicators and stock performance
+- Analyzing the data to uncover trends, patterns, and correlations between financial indicators and stock performance
-4. Forecasting key financial variables using various time series models
+- Forecasting key financial variables using various time series models
-5. Predicting Apple’s stock price based on the forecasted variables using regression and machine learning techniques
+- Predicting Apple’s stock price based on the forecasted variables using regression and machine learning techniques
-6. Interpreting the results and evaluating prediction accuracy
+- Interpreting the results and evaluating prediction accuracy
-7. Visualizing insights through a dynamic dashboard
+- Visualizing insights through a dynamic dashboard

 🔍 Models Used
 📈 Time Series Forecasting Models**